keratin/helm-charts/keratin-authn-server/README.md

 # Keratin helm charts

-This chart makes it easier to deploy [keratin auth server](https://keratin.tech/) to k8s cluster.
+This chart makes it easier to deploy [keratin authn server](https://keratin.tech/) to k8s cluster.

 *This is a beta version of the chart.
 Feel free to use it and provide feedback*